ealush/vest/website/docs/writing_tests/using_the_test_function.md

 ### Throwing inside your test body (using enforce)

-Just like in most unit testing frameworks, a validation fails whenever the test body throws an exception. [`Enforce`](../enforce/enforce.md) throws an error on failed validations.
+Just like in most unit testing frameworks, a validation fails whenever the test body throws an exception. enforce throws an error on failed validations.
 When thrown with a string

 ```js